Logo

 Load Your First Game

-1. Click Load Game in the sidebar.
+1. Click the Load Game button in the sidebar (or press Ctrl+O).

-5. Click Analyze Game to start analysis!
+5. Click the Analyze Game button in the sidebar to start the analysis!

 Verify Everything Works